uclasystem/VQPy/README.md

 ### Customization

 In VQPy, users can also add their own function and models by using the built-in interfaces.
 These interfaces are also used for functions and models in the library.
+The following sections gives a general view on customization, but for the detailed usage, please refer to our API document (TODO).

 #### Library property